Laser420/lighter_lwt_cli/README.md

 # Lighter CLI

-A command-line interface for trading on Lighter DEX (Arbitrum).
-Simple, interactive, and powerful.
+A command-line interface for trading on Lighter DEX.
+Vibe-coded using components from a more sophisticated bot.
+Does what it offers
+Please note that the one time this has failed is when both this CLI and the Lighter UI are authenticated at the same time.
+It gets confused.
+I think it's because the Lighter backend needs to predict nonces and it can't do that if two things may generate the same nonce.

 ## Quick Start